 Confidence came slow to me; I spent most of my teenaged years struggling with weight and acne, always feeling that I didn’t measure up to other people.
 Part of confidence for me was becoming comfortable with myself, and accepting what I’ve been born with.
 I don’t know that I’ve altogether “embraced” my flaws yet, but I don’t hound myself over them because other people usually don’t see them at all.

 Find something about your personality, appearance, or other facet of self that you really enjoy and can be proud of, and play that up.
-For me, confidence has been wearing bright colors regardless of skintone/figure flattery, because I honestly enjoy them, and I see it as a display of my very colorful personality (and vocabulary…).posted over 4 years ago
+For me, confidence has been wearing bright colors regardless of skintone/figure flattery, because I honestly enjoy them, and I see it as a display of my very colorful personality (and vocabulary…).posted about 5 years ago

 Sounds like you’re in a rut.
 Here are a few steps to creating confidence in the mirror: